- Provides a sound understanding of environmental issues and practices for consultancy or industry

 Normally an honours degree in an appropriate subject will be required, or a relevant professional qualification.
 Suitable degree subjects include biological sciences, geography, environmental science, natural resource management, forestry, geology/mining, agriculture, and business and management.

-All applications are reviewed by course tutors and the Course Leader and applicants who do not meet the academic entry standard, but who have relevant work experience will be considered on their individual merits.
+All applications are reviewed by course tutors and the Course Director and applicants who do not meet the academic entry standard, but who have relevant work experience will be considered on their individual merits.
 We welcome applicants from a range of backgrounds and all previous experience and learning will be taken into consideration.
 Where appropriate Approved Prior Experience and Learning (APEL) can substitute for certain modules within the programme.

 The dependence of economic sustainability and social well being on a sustainable natural environment is now accepted, and through several international agreements, Governments across the world have acknowledged the urgent need to secure environmental sustainability.